LafeLabs/PostCapitalistIndustry/capitalism.md

 Math is not objective reality.
 This is obvious to most people who don't do math, as well as to most working mathematicians, but it's an amazingly popular belief among technocrats.
 Math, like any other model built in the human mind, is a sort of reflection of the world.
 A very powerful one, yes, but still just a part of our minds, and like any other model, there are choices we made to get where we are with math which could have been made differently.

 The example I'll give here is a paradox that I find particularly interesting in terms of what it tells us about hidden ideologies.
 Mathematicians call it the Banach Tarski paradox, and it generally arises in parts of the math curriculum concerned with point set theory.
 Never mind exactly what that is, it's something usually taught in the late undergrad or early grad level in pure math(as opposed to applied math which is not concerned with these issues).

+What this so-called paradox does is create a way to construct two spheres of points from the points in one.
+That is, all the points in the first sphere are re-arranged in such a way that those same points make two spheres of the same volume as the first.

 ## Why Now?